The Lululemon Studio is a great home gym and a slick full-length mirror all in one | CNN Underscored

 Easy app and tight-knit community

-One thing I did not anticipate to appreciate as much as I did was the Lululemon community.
-I could log in at any time to start a class and see hundreds of member’s icons (including username, picture and age) scrolling on the bottom, without the pressure of a super competitive leaderboard.
+One thing I did not expect to appreciate as much as I did was the Lululemon community.
+I could log in at any time to start a class and see hundreds of members’ icons (including username, picture and age) scrolling on the bottom, without the pressure of a super-competitive leaderboard.
 I don’t know why, but it felt strangely comforting to know that I wasn’t the only one werking it, and I could go at my own pace without feeling badly about myself.

 What we didn’t like about it